Lorentzian Einstein metrics with prescribed conformal infinity: DeTurck's trick revisited

 Let us now write $W=:W^0+W^3$, with

-This decomposition diagonalizes~\eqref{eqW2} in the sense that the leading terms of the equation (both in terms of derivatives and singular behavior at the boundary) are now controlled by a scalar operator:
+This decomposition diagonalizes~\eqref{eqW2} in the sense that the leading terms of the equation (both in terms of derivatives and singular behavior at the boundary) are now controlled by scalar operators:

 where again $\lot$ stands for lower-order terms that are smaller at $x=0$.
 Setting $W_j=:x^{\frac n2-1}V_j$ for $j=0,3$, we can now write

 where in~$\cA$ the linear operator $\cP_j$ reads as